 In case you are wondering why I have gone through all this, let me reiterate the problem we must come to terms with.
 Fundamental particles are sent towards two small openings in barrier and when they emerge they act as waves.
 In addition, they are aware of the details of the size and position of both openings.
 Thus electrons carry a complete knowledge of their surroundings.

 We do not expect fundamental particles to break up send parts through each opening.
 If they could do this they would still need prior knowledge of how to break up and where to send the parts; this is unthinkable.
-The photons are traveling at the speed of light in straight lines, so they can’t poke around when they meet the barrier.
+The photons are travelling at the speed of light in straight lines, so they can’t poke around when they meet the barrier.
 The same applies to the electrons that are travelling at a significant fraction of the speed of light.
-In case you are wondering the final pattern, like that of “e” above will contain details of the number and size of the various openings.
+In the cases of three or more slits the final pattern will contain details of the number and size of the various openings.
 (This is the effect that leads to holograms.)

 The standard explanation that I was given when I attended my undergraduate lectures is that each electron has a presence throughout the universe.
 Well, there is a finite chance that a particular electron will be found anywhere in the universe.
 All we can say is that there is a probability of finding an electron when we look for it.
 We can’t really say where it is, or, as we mentioned, how big it is.
 We also started out by saying that a “universal presence” cannot be fixed in time, so we can’t be sure where an electron comes from, or where it goes.
 Perhaps electrons teleport?
 As they are all identical it is not really meaningful to suppose we can track one particular electron.
 The same considerations apply to photons, as they have a similar set of quantum of properties.